josefbitzenhofer/sheets-backup/README.md

 See 'requirements.txt'.

+You can either:
+1) Use the `bmB_venv` venv provided.
-Create a venv, activate it and install the modules into it.
+2) Create a venv, activate it and install the modules into it.

 ### Server connection
 Make sure that you are **connected** to the **"MarcBusche"-server**!